 Ok forgive the length of this rant but this needs to happen.
 Guess what else looks like this cover and perfectly summarizes how I feel:

 This book had SO MUCH POTENTIAL and I was absolutely thrilled with what felt like a certain 5 star read for the first half.
-But then it turned into 4 stars and I kept staring at it with sad confusion as it slowly dwindled down to a 1 star that I didn’t even want to finish at the very end.
+But then it turned into 4 stars and I kept staring at it in confusion as it slowly dwindled down to a 1 star that I didn’t even want to finish at the very end.
 Like I could see the star meter just slowly dying… and I am so very sad.

 The Ancients are part of a potentially interesting history about the divide that resulted between sorcerers and magicians when they summoned those monster things (basically magicians are despised now and sorcerers are awesome).
 The Ancients were explained as: